Model-independent mass determination of near-threshold states from short-range production: Finite-range corrections to point production

 For larger values of $|\rho\gamma|$, however, the peak-dip structure is washed out, requiring a more sophisticated analysis of the line shape to extract both the finite-range parameter and the binding energy.
 As shown in Fig.~\ref{fig: erc1}, for $\rho\gamma=-0.2$ the peak-dip structure survives only at large mass ratios $r\gtrsim 0.6$.
 However, for the examples $Z_b B$, $Z_b^\prime B^*$, and $XD$ considered in the main text and other potential applications of the method, the mass ratios are larger than 0.9.
 Thus, the effective range plays a crucial role in the short-range production of the dimer-particle system.
 The linear extraction of the binding energy of a near-threshold state with the proposed method is valid only within a narrow window near the zero-range limit.

 For larger effective ranges, $|\rho\gamma|\gtrsim 0.1$, a multi-parameter analysis of the line shape is required to determine both the binding energy of the near-threshold state and the effective range of the corresponding two-body subsystem.
-However, using short-range effective field theory the dependence of the line shape on the effective range can be readily calculated.
+Within a short-range effective field theory, the dependence of the line shape on the effective range can be computed reliably for $|\gamma\rho| \lesssim 0.3$.
 For effective ranges $|\rho\gamma|\gtrsim 0.3$, the state moves away from the threshold and our method is not applicable.